scream104/psych596/activities/many-group/spss/many-group-instructions-spss.md

-## Comparing more than two groups in R
+## Comparing more than two groups in SPSS

 Lobue & Bhanji - Statistical Methods
 November 3, 2021